 - Shrimp: This quick-cooking protein is a blank canvas for flavor.
 However if you don't eat shrimp, you can swap it for chicken or tofu.

-- Veggies: I love using a mix of zucchini and bell peppers, however you can use whatever you like/have on hand!
+- Veggies: I love using a mix of zucchini and bell peppers, however you can use whatever you like or have on hand.
 For example, mushrooms, onions, or summer squash.

 - Grains: The recipe suggests either farro or rice, which reheat best.
 Quinoa is also a good option, which will further amp up the protein.

-- Yogurt: These bowls get topped with a garlic-y lemon yogurt, which is a simple mix of Greek yogurt, lemon juice, garlic, and salt.
+- Yogurt: These bowls get topped with a garlicy lemon yogurt, which is a simple mix of Greek yogurt, lemon juice, and garlic.

 - Spices: Smoked paprika and dried oregano add bold dimension and flavor to the shrimp and veggies.